mngugi/WebDev/README.md

 ## 📌 Note
 This repository is constantly evolving — stay tuned for new UI elements, animations, and interactive demos.

+## 🎯 Objective
+- Make mathematical knowledge easily accessible.
+- Help students grasp key concepts efficiently.
+- Encourage self-study and quick revision.

+## 📜 License
+This project is licensed under the MIT License.

+## 🌟 Acknowledgments
+- Inspired by secondary school mathematics curricula worldwide.
+- Content carefully compiled and reviewed for accuracy.

+> "Pure mathematics is, in its way, the poetry of logical ideas."
+> — Albert Einstein

 > *"Code is like humor.
 When you have to explain it, it’s bad."* — Cory House
 ***